James Alexander Holmes | Artistic Director-Designate

 Joy is a marketing and messaging consultant who specializes in connecting people with what lights them up.
 She has worked since 1998 to guide businesses, entrepreneurs, and nonprofits to engage and grow their audiences, believing that the best marketing and messages are person-to-person and build people up.
 She lives on social media, actively pursues new experiences, finds people and culture endlessly fascinating, and is obsessed with punctuation and proper grammar.

 Joy believes that the arts are an essential building block of society and is delighted to support the mission of the Cincinnati Boychoir.
 She and her husband Scott have been married since 1998 and together have 4 children, 3 living.
 Her oldest son has been a member of the Cincinnati Boychoir since 2011 and her youngest son is a member of the Apprenctices.

 Heather Lally | Chorus Manager

 Heather Lally has been involved with the Cincinnati Boychoir since 2004 when her oldest son, Sean, joined the Training Choir.
 Since then, she has served the Boychoir in a multitude of capacities including ticket sales, hospitality, Silent Auction Chair, New Parent Liason, tour chaperone, parent representative to the board, and concert manager.
 Both of her boys sang with the Boychoir for more than six years each.
-Her younger son Ryan currently sings at St. Xavier High School as well as with the BeauxTies.
+Her younger son Ryan currently sings at St. Xavier High School.

 Heather holds a bachelors degree in Elementary Education from the University of Dayton as well as a masters degree in Early Childhood Special Education from the University of Iowa.
 She taught piano lessons for eighteen years in her home.
-Her oldest child, Bridget, attends the University of Dayton and her son, Sean, is a senior at Ohio University studying Music Production and Sound Recording at Ohio University.
+Her oldest child, Bridget, is an event planner with the Chicago Tribune and her son, Sean, is a senior at Ohio University studying Music Production and Sound Recording.